0113 469 0572

 At the other end of the scale is the Hella Gutmann Mega Macs X diagnostics machine.
 Different from many other diagnostics scanners not only with their revolutionary looks, but this one can connect wirelessly to an external display such as a tablet, notebook or PC.
 It has inductive charging technology, and diagnostic scanning starts with either a wizard or simply by scanning a QR code.
 With the addition of the optional MT-USB, you can seamlessly turn it into a two-channel multimeter for voltage measurements of up to 60V, as well as current and resistance measurements, so saving on additional workshop tools since it’s all built into this robust beast of a diagnostic machine.

-If you are considering purchasing a car diagnostic machine for your garage, view our selection online or speak to our sales team at Concept Garage Equipment at 0113 469 0572.
+If you are considering purchasing a car diagnostic machine for your garage, view our selection online or speak to our sales team at Concept Garage Equipment on 0113 469 0572.
 We can advise on the best equipment to purchase to get you started with vehicle diagnostics or to upgrade to a better model as your business grows.
 Don’t forget even for mobile mechanics, having a professional car diagnostic scanner is an essential device to help speed up your work and increase your revenue by ensuring you can provide this as a service to your customers.

 We can offer you advice over the phone at 0113 469 0572, we sell Car Diagnostic Machines from leading manufacturers TOPDON UK, Bosch and Otofix but if there is anything you need that you can’t see on our website then call us and we will supply you anything you need.